materialsproject/pymatgen-analysis-defects/README.rst

 Capture coefficients
 ++++++++++++++++++++

 Coming Soon ...
-Radiative and Non-radative capture coefficients at defect centers using semi-classical approaches.
+Radiative and Non-radiative capture coefficients at defect centers using semi-classical approaches.